 The “What is Your Biggest Weakness” interview question is perhaps the trickiest interview question to answer.
 It contradicts the most basic instinct you have during an interview: showing your best self to the interviewer.
-It asks you to share a weakness of yours, which is even uncomfortable in an intimate setting, let alone during a product manager interview.
-But how do you turn this trick question into an opportunity to impress your audience?
+Whether or not you move on to the next round of the interviewing process — or even whether or not you receive a job offer — can depend on your ability to represent your strengths and skills in the best way possible.
+But what happens when that objective is turned on its head?
+How do you turn this trick question into an opportunity to impress your audience?
 Let’s find out!

 Why Do Interviewers Ask About Your Biggest Weakness?